Upate: The road to Moraine Lake is now closed to all vehicle traffic for the season. It will re-open in mid to late May

 Moraine Lake Canoe Rentals

-The dock is open from 10am to 6pm during the summer season and 10am to 4pm otherwise.
-Rentals rates are $95 an hour per canoe.
+The dock is open from 9:30am to 5pm from mid-June to mid-September.
+Rentals start at $105 plus tax for one hour per canoe.
 Paddles, life jackets and basic instruction are provied.
 The canoes available can accommodate two or three people.
-They can’t be reserved, the availability is on a first come, first served basis and guests of the Moraine Lake Lodge take priority.
+Reservations are not accepted, the canoes available on a first-come, first served basis.
+Guests of the Moraine Lake Lodge take priority.

 The operation of the canoe dock is weather dependent.
 It can shut down without notice due to inclement weather such as snow, rain or strong winds.

 Can I Bring My Own Private Canoe Or Kayak To Moraine Lake?